naKarthikSurya/BeastlyVisionX-Animal-Image-Classifier/README.md

     - `preparedata.py`
   - `final_model/`
     - `model.safetensors`
+From this Project Sturcture, I Have not Uploaded the Animaldata in the Github.Its your choice of data to collect and train the model with it.

 ## Features
 - **Animal Image Classification**: Classify images into various animal classes using pre-trained HuggingFace Transformers models.